tiagofumo/vim-nerdtree-syntax-highlight/README.md

 ```
 There is an [issue](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight/issues/6) about this lag problem.
 If you find any solutions please comment there, so other people can see it.
 ### generate_files.sh script
-There is a script folder called generate_files.sh that will generate all the files supported by this plugin by default for a quick review.
+There is a script called generate_files.sh that will generate all the files supported by this plugin by default for a quick review.
 These files will be generated on a 'files' subfolder.